Vidkun Quisling: Minister President

 On 20 January 1945, Quisling made what would be his final trip to visit Hitler.
 He promised Norwegian support in the final phase of the war if Germany agreed to a peace deal that would remove Norway's affairs from German intervention.
 This proposal grew out of a fear that as German forces retreated southwards through Norway, the occupation government would have to struggle to keep control in northern Norway.
 To the horror of the Quisling regime, the Nazis instead decided on a scorched earth policy in northern Norway, going so far as to shoot Norwegian civilians who refused to evacuate the region.
 The period was also marked by increasing civilian casualties from Allied air raids, and mounting resistance to the government within occupied Norway.
 The meeting with the German leader proved unsuccessful and upon being asked to sign the execution order of thousands of Norwegian "saboteurs," Quisling refused, an act of defiance that so enraged Terboven, acting on Hitler's orders, that he stormed out of the negotiations.
 On recounting the events of the trip to a friend, Quisling broke down in tears, convinced the Nazi refusal to sign a peace agreement would seal his reputation as a traitor.

 Quisling spent the last months of the war trying to prevent Norwegian deaths in the showdown that was developing between German and Allied forces in Norway.
 The regime worked for the safe repatriation of Norwegians held in German prisoner-of-war camps.
 Privately, Quisling had long accepted that National Socialism would be defeated.
 Hitler's suicide on 30 April 1945 left him free to pursue publicly his chosen end-game, a naïve offer of a transition to a power-sharing government with the government-in-exile.

 On 7 May, Quisling ordered police not to offer armed resistance to the Allied advance except in self-defence or against overt members of the Norwegian resistance movement.
 The same day, Germany announced it would surrender unconditionally, making Quisling's position untenable.

 A realist, Quisling met military leaders of the resistance on the following day to discuss how he would be arrested.
-Quisling declared whilst he did not want to be treated as a common criminal, he did not want preferential treatment compared to his Nasjonal Samling colleagues.
+Quisling declared that while he did not want to be treated as a common criminal, he did not want preferential treatment compared to his Nasjonal Samling colleagues.
 He argued he could have kept his forces fighting until the end, but had chosen not to so as to avoid turning "Norway into a battlefield."
 Instead, he tried to ensure a peaceful transition.
 In return, the resistance offered full trials for all accused Nasjonal Samling members after the war, and its leadership agreed he could be incarcerated in a house rather than a prison complex.